 Stem cell treatments and regulation - a quick guide for consumers

 Our bodies are made up of about 200 different types of cells, such as muscle cells, skin cells and nerve cells.
-Each cell type specialises in performing a certain function.
+Each cell type performs a specialised function.
 Stem cells are cells that are not specialised.
 Their role is to replace specialised cells that have been lost through injury, diseases, or the normal course of events.

 In Australia, the only proven safe and effective stem cell treatment is haematopoietic stem cell transplantation (using stem cells from umbilical cord blood or bone marrow) for the treatment of disorders of the blood and immune system such as leukaemia.

 Currently, no other stem cell treatment has been demonstrated to be safe and effective.
 However, some clinics located both in Australia and overseas offer unproven stem cell treatments.

 Any unproven stem cell treatment may be unsafe, posing serious risks to your health.
 The risks include infection, allergic reactions or the development of cancer; complications that can be fatal.

 The only established stem cell treatment approved in Australia is haematopoietic stem cell (HPC) transplantation (using stem cells from umbilical cord blood or bone marrow), which is standard practice for the treatment of disorders of the blood and immune system such as leukaemia.
 The use of fresh bone marrow-derived HPC is standard practice and is exempt from oversight by TGA.
 Cord-blood derived HPC is usually stored frozen prior to use, so involves some processing, and is approved by TGA.

 An unproven stem cell treatment may also pose serious, potentially fatal, risks to your health including infection, allergic reactions, rejection of the cells by your immune system and the development of cancer.